Types of scams:

 OUC wants to make customers aware of a variety of scams that frequently target utility customers.
-An OUC representative will never request payment or ask for your bank or credit card information over the phone.
-If you have any doubts about the legitimacy of any call, email or visit from someone claiming to be from OUC, especially one in which payment is requested, you should contact us directly at firstname.lastname@example.org or 407-423-9018 in Orlando/Orange County or 407-957-7373 in St. Cloud/Osceola County.
+An OUC representative will never request payment or ask for your bank or credit card information over the phone; if a payment is required, you will always be directed to an automated phone system or have the opportunity to pay via my.OUC.com or an authorized payment location.
+If you have any doubts about the legitimacy of any call, email or visit from someone claiming to be from OUC, especially one in which payment is requested, you should contact us directly at firstname.lastname@example.org or 407-423-9018.
 Being well informed can help you detect suspicious behavior and ultimately help you to avoid a scam.
 Below are a few of the latest scams that could affect you.
 Call your local law enforcement if you suspect any of these:

 Green Dot MoneyPak/Phone Scams